PascalCorpsman/fpc_atomic/README.md

    4.2 Click "start extraction"
 5. read the [manual](MANUAL.md)<br>
    5.5 if you are a Linux user run the "Linux_sound_install_script.sh"
-6. start the game by executing "atomic_launcher" and enjoy
+6. start the game by executing "atomic_launcher" or "FPCAtomic" application  and enjoy

 ## How do i get updates ?
 By using the launcher you can click the "check for update" feature to check wether there are updates available.
 If so, the launcher automatically asks you to download the updates.
+NOTE: This feature is not supported on MacOS

 ## Differences to the original